 Next post will hopefully be after the system is “energized” and I can start seeing results.

 Ten days ago, nearly two months since I embarked on this adventure, I was ready to throw in the towel.
 For the first time, I wanted to cancel the whole thing.

 I received and signed the loan application provided by the nice credit union.
-I read that it included their right to put a lien on the “property” which I figured meant the solar panels I was financing.
+Then I noticed that it included their right to put a lien on the “property” which I figured meant the solar panels I was financing.
 I had made clear to the solar salesperson that I did not want to see a lien on my house, and he assured me there would only be a UCC contractor’s lien on the panels, not the house.
 A closer read of the agreement (right after I signed it, duh) seems to define the “property” as my house!
 A frantic email to my sales rep remains unanswered ten days later.
 Fortunately, if worst comes to worst, I’m prepared to pay off the loan at any time.
 The $1500 fee (points) will hurt if payoff happens any time soon.

 [The final loan paperwork, which I received after installation, clarified the lien is a standard contractor’s lien, only on the solar equipment, not on my house.
 I guess it makes a difference.
 The wording on the first document was unclear.]